Skip to content

 traceStateTraceState?Vendor-specific trace state

-headersobject{ traceparent?, tracestate? } — W3C headers
+headersobject{ traceparent?, tracestate? } — same values and compliance caveats as getPropagationHeaders()

 withSpan()